Rub ghee in flour in a big bowl. Consistency should become like bread crumbs.

 Heat oil in a wok.

-Lower the heat.
+Now you can increase the heat.
 Let them cook for about 8-9 minutes.
 Keep stirring every minute.

 They should not brown, just a little off white.